peteroupc/CBOR/docs/PeterO.BigInteger.md

     public PeterO.BigInteger mod(
         PeterO.BigInteger divisor);

-Finds the modulus remainder that results when this instance is divided by the value of a BigInteger object.
+Finds the modulus remainder that results when this instance is divided by the value of an arbitrary-precision integer.
 The modulus remainder is the same as the normal remainder if the normal remainder is positive, and equals divisor plus normal remainder if the normal remainder is negative.

 <b>Parameters:</b>